Adobe-Marketing-Cloud/analytics-samples/export-report/js/README.md

 4. Provide elements Id(eVarN)
 5. Provide report range dates (in YYYY-MM-DD format)
 6. Provide report granuality
-7. Click get Report ( you can be almost sure that alert with message: "report not ready" will appear, this is expected behaviour)
+7. Click get Report (you can be almost sure that alert with message: "report not ready" will appear, this is expected behaviour)

+Api methods used in this example:
+* [GetReportSuites](https://marketing.adobe.com/developer/api-explorer#Company.GetReportSuites) - to get the list of reports suites for the account
+* [ReportQueue](https://marketing.adobe.com/developer/api-explorer#Report.Queue) - this returns a report id based on users input
+* [Report.Get](https://marketing.adobe.com/developer/api-explorer#Report.Get) - the report id returned by Report.Queue is used by this method to obtain the final report